vincios/rsync_script/README.md

 You can use [this site](https://crontab.guru) to generate the cron line.

-For example, this line will execute the script each day ad 6AM
+For example, this line will execute the script each day at 6AM

 ```
 0 6 * * * $HOME/.backup/rscript.sh >/dev/null 2>&1